Dike reinforcement Noordervaartdijk (section 2 Nauernasche Vaart West)

 The dike will be raised by approximately 20 cm to bring it back up to the required height.
 This will bring the dike into line with national standards for water safety.

-Water side (reservoir side)
+Modifications to the water side (reservoir side)

 On the side of the Nauernasche Vaart canal—where the houseboats and barges are moored—a new steel sheet pile wall will be installed in front of the existing sheet pile wall.
 This construction will reinforce the dike on the waterfront and prevent instability.
 The new sheet pile wall will be slightly higher than the old one; any old concrete edges will probably be removed and covered with soil for a neat finish.
 The steel sheet piling will only be installed in areas where houseboats/ark boats are moored.
 Where there are no houseboats, an underwater slope and a jetty for pleasure boats will be installed.

-Land side (polder side)
+Changes on the landward side (polder side)

 On the side of the houses, a revetment (plastic sheet piling) will be installed along the entire length of the dike for support.
 This acts as a retaining structure to keep the dike body stable.
 Where possible, the dike will also be widened with soil (a support berm) to provide extra stability—this will be assessed for each location and designed accordingly.
 In addition, all houses, houseboats, and barges connected to this dike will be connected to a new pressure sewer pipe.
 Each house will have a pump pit that pumps the wastewater to the pressure pipe; the exact location of this will be determined in consultation with the residents.

-Road and layout
+Road and embankment construction

 The road on top of the dike will remain and will be widened slightly to approximately 3.50metre.
 This will improve traffic safety and flow for local traffic.
 The road will retain its status as a bicycle path with local traffic: it will therefore remain a quiet road for residents, cyclists, moped riders, and local traffic.
 The black posts that are currently in place will not be included in the new design.
 The existing street lighting will be reinstalled and evenly distributed, with the addition of a few extra light poles where necessary for safety.